acsone/wms/odoo/local-src/procurement_sale/README.rst

 procurement_sale
 ================

-Ensure that stock reservation is performed following procurement creation order.
-In standard, reservation is performed according to the planned date.
+Ensure that stock reservation is performed following sale order confirmation.
+In standard, reservation is performed by the scheduler according to the planned date.
 This module ensures that the first buyer will be the first server whatever the planned date is.
+If the sale order is canceled, the reconfirmed, we keep the first confirmation date to ensure customer do not lost his priority after sale order adaptation.

 With procurement_jit, the reservation is performed as soon as a sale order is performed.
 However, sales orders performed while stock was not available are